-Want to try some Italian desserts during your next trip to Italy?
+Want to taste some Italian desserts during your next trip to Italy?

 Italy is a country that’s world-renowned for its desserts.
 Here originates famous desserts such as panna cotta, tiramisu, and gelato.
 And, in addition to these, there are several other delicious and interesting desserts to taste during your stay.